rene-d/hackerrank/README.md

 ### Tools

 - `hrinit.py` creates a new file for a given challenge based on the HackerRank model.
 Default language is [Python 3](https://wiki.python.org/moin/Python2orPython3).
 - `runtest.sh` is the script used by [CTest](https://cmake.org/Wiki/CMake/Testing_With_CTest) to verify the solution.
 - `compare.py` aims to fairly compare the program output with the except one.
 It is necessary since some challenges use decimal numbers : we cannot simply use `diff -qw`.
 - `tc2.py` can be used to download purchased testcases.
 Copy and paste the download links of input and output data.

+### Other (hacking) tools

+- `hr_github.sh` creates the testcases archive and sync the private repo to the public GitHub one
+- `hr_table.py` the program that automatically creates  `README.md` files with challenge lists (requires offline data)
+- `hr_count.py` counts challenges and testcases
+- `hr_offline.py` downloads the challenge catalogs
+- `hr_interview.py` gets the playlist of [Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit)
+- `hr_menu.py` displays a graphical menu to browse challenges and solve them when no Internet connection is available (requires offline data)
+- `hr_db.py` creates a SQLite database - used to understand how data is structured (or not!)

 ### IDE